 What is a vocal coach?

 A vocal coach is usually (but not always) a pianist who works with singers on improving interpretation and stylistic awareness, sound quality, musical phrasing, languages, diction, and endurance.
-We bridge the gap between a singing teacher and a conductor: filling the holes between a voice studio, where you learn the techniques of singing, and the rehearsal room or concert platform, where you do the job of singing.
+We bridge the gap between a singing teacher and a conductor: filling the gap between a voice studio, where you learn the techniques of singing, and the rehearsal room or concert platform, where you do the job of singing.
 Vocal coaches deal with style and interpretation of repertoire, and audition, role, and concert preparation.
 We help you sound better and perform at your best.

 What do coaches do?
 What don’t coaches do?

 An experienced vocal coach provides support in whatever area/s you need it most, from learning notes for new, difficult, or unfamiliar repertoire, through to polishing up arias and songs ready for auditions or concerts.
 Every singer has different strengths and weaknesses.
-It is the job of the coach to identify those differences quickly, then reinforce the strengths and boost the singer’s knowledge and toolkit around any weaknesses.
+It is the job of the coach to rapidly identify those qualities, then reinforce the strengths and boost the singer’s knowledge and toolkit around any weaknesses.

 An experienced vocal coach will have spent many years working in the studio alongside a wide range of voice teachers, conductors, and directors.
 They will be able to offer assistance in trouble-shooting some common technical issues – tongue position, vowel formation, projection, breathing, and resonance, for example.